What kind of massage is best for me?

 Swedish or Ashiatsu: If you want a Swedish massage or an Ashiatsu OBT deep compression massage with lotion or cream, you will need to remove your clothes.
 Eighty percent of sessions are done this way.
 You will always be covered with a thick, full length towel, except for the part of your body that is being massaged.

 Craniosacral or Shiatsu: Wear comfortable, loose clothing.

 Should the client talk during the session?
 This is up to you.
-Usually, it is more beneficial to get into the massage “zone,” but sometimes stress relief comes from talking.
+Usually, silence is more beneficial, but sometimes stress relief comes from talking.
 The amount of verbal communication is largely client-led.

-I request that you communicate any preferences or discomfort, including:
+I request that you communicate any preferences or discomfort about:

 oil or lotion preference

 comfort on the massage table